abbreviatedman/react-monorepo/03-intermediate-react/3b-use-effect/lesson/directions.md

 export default Posts;
 ```

-Don't forget to export the function, and then import this component into `App.js` and render it in place of the Timer component.
+Don't forget to export the function, and then import this component into `App.jsx` and render it in place of the Timer component.

 **You should at this point have the word "Posts" rendered in your browser.**

 ##### Create Post

-- In the **/src/** folder, create a new file named `Post.js`.
+- In the **/src/** folder, create a new file named `Post.jsx`.
 - Create a function called `Post` that returns a `<div>` inside of parentheses.
 Don’t forget to export the function at the bottom of the file.

 ```jsx